A generalization of the Brown-Halmos theorems for the unit ball: Finite rank Berezin transform

 Besides its important applications in the theory of Toeplitz operators as we shall see in the next section, Theorem \ref{main_Berezin} also helps answer open questions about $\mathcal{M}$-harmonic functions.
 In the early nineties, Ahern and Rudin \cite{AR} completely characterized holomorphic functions $f, g$ on the ball for which $f\bar{g}$ is $\mathcal{M}$-harmonic.
-Nearly a decade later, Zheng \cite{Zh} showed that for $f, g, h$ and $k$ belonging to the Hardy space $H^{2N}(\partial\B_N)$, the function $f\bar{g}-h\bar{k}$ is $\mathcal{M}$-harmonic if and only if it is pluriharmonic.
+Nearly a decade later, Zheng \cite{Zh} showed that for $f, g, h$ and $k$ belonging to the Hardy space $H^{2N}$, the function $f\bar{g}-h\bar{k}$ is $\mathcal{M}$-harmonic if and only if it is pluriharmonic.
 About ten years ago, making use of Ahern--Rudin's characterization, Choe et al. \cite[Lemma~4.5]{CKLJMAA2011} proved a single-product version of Zheng's result under a slightly weaker hypothesis.
-They only assumed that one of the factor belongs to $H^{2N}(\partial\B_N)$.
-The problem of generalizing this and Zheng's result to finite sums of more than two products has been opened since then, see \cite[Question~6.1]{CKLJMAA2011}.
-Our Theorem \ref{main_Berezin} offers a far-reaching answer.
+They only assumed that one of the factor belongs to $H^{2N}$.
+The problem of generalizing this and Zheng's result to finite sums of more than two products has been open since then, see \cite[Question~6.1]{CKLJMAA2011}.
+Using Theorem \ref{main_Berezin}, we obtain a far-reaching answer, in view of the fact that for all $-1< \delta < \gamma$ we have the continuous inclusions (\cite[Theorem ~5.13]{Bea89})

-\begin{theorem} Suppose for each $1\leq j\leq s$, the functions $f_j, g_j$ are holomorphic on $\B_N$ and $f_j$ belongs to $A^{2N+2}(\B_N)$.
-If $u = \sum_{j=1}^{s}f_j\bar{g}_j$ is an eigenfunction of $\inL$, then $u$ must be pluriharmonic. \end{theorem}
+\begin{theorem} Suppose for each $1\leq j\leq s$, the functions $f_j, g_j$ are holomorphic on $\B_N$ and $f_j$ belongs to $A^{2N+2+2\gamma}_{\gamma}$.
+If $u = \sum_{j=1}^{s}f_j\bar{g}_j$ is an $L^{1}_{\gamma}$-eigenfunction of $\inL$, then $u$ must be pluriharmonic. \end{theorem}